-- 3. Nc evaluative sub-process to determine minimum number of genre components of design and compute acceptability. - i.
-Designs are strategically maximized for standardization; strategically maximized standardization. - c_r evaluative sub-process to determine recycling conduciveness of design and compute acceptability. - i.
-Designs are strategically maximized for recyclability; strategically integrated recycling conduciveness. - H_L evaluative sub-process to determine human effort expenditure (or "labor") of design and compute acceptability. - i.
-Designs are strategically maximized for automation; strategically conducive for labor automation.
+- recycling conduciveness of design and compute acceptability. - Designs are strategically maximized for recyclability; strategically integrated recycling conduciveness. - HL evaluative sub-process to determine human effort expenditure (or "labor") of design and compute acceptability. - Designs are strategically maximized for automation; strategically conducive for labor automation.

 A product's design (i.e., a solution) must meet or adapt to these criteria.
-The efficiency of a design is conveyed by how well it meets the specified efficiency criteria set by the current efficiency standard E^{i}{design} .
+The efficiency of a design is conveyed by how well it meets the specified efficiency criteria set by the current efficiency standard $E^i{design}$ .
 And, what a population desires is the maximization of functional efficiency.